 The Northeastern Humanities Center invites applications for the 2018-19 academic year’s Collaborative Research Clusters.
 These Research Clusters are opportunities to bring together scholars and practitioners from different disciplines, both within and beyond the University community, around a common issue of humanistic import.
 The purpose is to facilitate productive discussions and collaborations among the participants, with a view toward the development of joint projects, conferences, publications, and/or grant applications.

 For the 2018-19 academic year, Research Clusters will be funded for up to $2,000 each.
-Continuation of funding beyond the first year is possible, contingent upon submission of a year-end report that describes successful research outcomes of the group as a whole, as well as the impact of those activities on the research progress of its individual members.
+Continuation of funding beyond the first year is possible upon successful reapplication in response to the spring call for applications and contingent upon submission of a year-end report that describes successful research outcomes of the group as a whole as well as the impact of those activities on the research progress of its individual members.

 Funding should be used to support the completion of the group’s measurable objectives.
 Appropriate expenses include speaker travel expenses or marketing materials for an event.
 We appreciate that each Research Cluster will have unique expenses.
 Expenses related to an individual faculty member’s research or travels are not allowable.
 Food and beverage expenses may not exceed 25% of the total budget.